-> The Planetarium does not try to model the red/blue shift of light color when moving at high velocity.
-During a "slow" jaunt, we are moving at 500 or 1000 times the speed of light, so the shift likely does not make sense.
+The Planetarium does not try to model the red/blue shift of light color when moving at high velocity.
+During a "slow" jaunt, we may be moving at 500 or 1000 times the speed of light, so the shift does not really make sense.

 Here are some things the Planetarium is not doing right.